PTSD Care for Veterans

 Our Treatment Program

-Certain acupuncture protocols have proved to be very effective in reducing the symptoms of Post Traumatic Stress Disorder (PTSD) in combat veterans.
+Certain acupuncture protocols have proved to be very effective in reducing the symptoms of Post Traumatic Stress Disorder (PTSD) in veterans.

 Veterans visiting the NUHS clinic receive auricular acupuncture (points in the ear) using the National Acupuncture Detoxification Association (NADA) protocol.
 This system places small pellets or needles in the following points: